 In my research, I conduct studies on human sentence processing with particular focus on processing of syntactic information.
 My research contributes significantly to the understanding of how second language learners use different kinds of linguistic information such as verb frequency information, lexical semantics, and prosody for structural analysis.
 I use many experiment techniques such as the self-paced reading paradigm, eye-tracking in reading, and eye-tracking with a visual world paradigm.

-I'm a third year graduate student in UCLA's linguistics department.
+I'm a fourth year graduate student in UCLA's linguistics department.
 My research interests include information structure, the timescale of sentence processing in both production and comprehension, as well as the role of context in ambiguity resolution.
 In addition, I am interested in individual differences in linguistic processing.